Neutrinoless double-beta decay and lepton flavor violation in discrete flavor symmetric left-right symmetric model: Numerical analysis and Results:

 Under the above approximations the time-period for $0\nu\beta\beta$ process can be written as:,

 Where,

-The interference diagram between these two terms is helicity suppressed being proportional to the electron mass.
 The contribution from the neutrino propagator term to the amplitude is $\approx \frac{m_{i}}{p^2-m_{i}^2}$ The different dependence on the masses for the left and right sector come since the exchanged momentum p satisfies $m_{i} << p << M_{i}$ . $\mathcal{M_{\nu}}$ and $\mathcal{M_{N}}$ are the nuclear matrix elements corresponding to light and heavy neutrino exchange respectively.
-So,the time period governing the NDBD process can be given by
+So, the time period governing the NDBD process can be given by

 where